alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-version-control.md

 head: "Alan IDE: version control & offline editing"
 title: "Alan IDE:<br>version control<br> & offline editing"
 category: docs
+description: >-
+  Put an Alan project in Git, collaborate with others, and edit it on your own machine while deploying from the online IDE.
 ---

 1. TOC